-Once you have specified the targets and features to be used in your Sensible Machine Learning project, you can merge the target data set and any additional feature data sets.

-Use the Data Set page to:
+Once you have specified the targets to be used in your SensibleAl Forecast project, use the Data Set page to:

-- Run the job to merge your data sets. - Review the project-level and advanced views of the merged data.
+- Designate hierarchies based on your target data set. - Review the project-level and advanced views of the merged data.
 Both views provide statistics on the merged data set and provide insight into how well your target data set is suited for your project.